connormayer/phonological_software/README.md

 ### General toolkits
 * [BMRS](https://github.com/jhdeov/BMRS): A Python implementation for Boolean Monadic Recursive Schemes, essentially a logic-based transducer.
 * [Language Toolkit](https://github.com/vvulpes0/Language-Toolkit-2): A Haskell library and DSL for constructing, factoring, and learning subregular stringsets.
+* [Pyfoma](https://github.com/mhulden/pyfoma): A Python implementation for creating and learning finite-state machines.
+* [Pynini](https://www.openfst.org/twiki/bin/view/GRM/Pynini):  A Python implementation for creating and using finite-state machines (weighted and unweighted), with support for rewrite rules.
 * [SigmaPie](https://github.com/alenaks/SigmaPie): A Python library for subregular (SL, TSL, MTSL, SP) and subsequent (OSTIA) learning algorithms.
 Can do scanning, sample generation, and negative-positive grammar conversion.
 ### Individual learners
 * [2IMTSL](https://github.com/alenaks/2IMTSL): A Python implementation for learning MITSL(2,2) grammars.